BasedLukas/machine_learning/README.md

 ```

-#### 2. multiheaded attention model
+## 2. model_v1 (multiheaded attention model)
-This moodel is more advanced, we use multiheaded attention and the BERT tokenizer.
+This model is more advanced, we use multiheaded attention and the BERT tokenizer.
 We also use positional encodings.
 The model is composed of two key parts, the transformer blocks and the wrapper.
 The wrapper embeds the input passes it through multiple transformer instances and then projects the output to the vocab size dimension.

-Current best performance is a validation loss of 3.2 with the following params:

 ```
 params = {